TatjanaChernenko/TatjanaChernenko/README.md

 Whitepaper - [link](https://github.com/TatjanaChernenko/word_sense_induction_CHERTOY_system/blob/main/Results.pdf)

-*Key words: word sense induction, web search results clubstering, ML, NLP, word2vec, sent2vec, NLP, data science, data processing.*
+*Key words: word sense induction, web search results clustering, ML, NLP, word2vec, sent2vec, NLP, data science, data processing.*

 - 2018 [Natural Language Generation from structured inputs](https://github.com/TatjanaChernenko/image_description_generation) - This project investigates the generation of descriptions of images focusing on spatial relationships between the objects and sufficient attributes for the objects.
 Leveraging an encoder-decoder architecture with LSTM cells (the Dong et al. (2017) is taken as basis), the system transforms normalized vector representations of attributes into fixed-length vectors.
 These vectors serve as initial states for a decoder generating target sentences from sequences in description sentences.